-Bobby Kimball: Actually, I did “Hold the Line” and “Rosanna”, and all of those people I was just telling you about recorded CD’s with a guy named Leslie Mándoki.
+Bobby Kimball: Actually, I did “Hold the Line” and “Rosanna,” and all of those people I was just telling you about recorded CDs with a guy named Leslie Mándoki.
 Leslie has been a friend of mine – the group is called Soulmates.
-All of these people I just mentioned and they came in one at a time or two at a time, whatever, you know, we did CDs together for 20 years and actually Steve Lukather was on some of the Soulmates’ albums.
+All of these people I just mentioned, and they came in one at a time or two at a time, whatever, you know, we did CDs together for 20 years, and actually, Steve Lukather was on some of the Soulmates’ albums.
 Everybody played with this guy.
-Leslie has been a very, very good friend of mine for 20 years and I was the first Soulmate.
+Leslie has been a very good friend of mine for 20 years, and I was the first Soulmate.
 I introduced him to Steve.
-But, anyhow, it was his 60th birthday, so at the end of the concert I introduced Leslie because he had been introducing everyone else.
+But, anyhow, it was his 60th birthday, so at the end of the concert, I introduced Leslie because he had been introducing everyone else.
 I introduced Leslie as one of my best friends and one of the people who introduced me to all of those people on stage.
 That was a fantastic moment.
 I wanted to show him my appreciation.
 It was a really, really phenomenal concert.
 I was Soulmate number one.
 There’s about 30, you know?

 Metal-Rules.com: You’re currently living in Germany, right?

-Metal-Rules.com: He’s really down to earth type guy, right?
+Metal-Rules.com: He’s a really down-to-earth type guy, right?

 Bobby Kimball: Yes, he is.
 That is the only way to be.
 You can’t be a person that orders other people around.
 You don’t want to do that.
 What I want to be in my life – only one thing – happy.
 I want to be happy.
 There’s nothing like being happy.
 You can be wealthy.
 You can be crazy.
 You can be all these other things, but the wealthiest person in the world is the happiest.

-Metal-Rules.com: It is important thing to be happy and positive.
+Metal-Rules.com: It is an important thing to be happy and positive.